Azurixa/SimpleChat/README.md

 $ npm run chat
 ```

-Chat server will start on port :3000 on your local machine\n
+Chat server will start on port :3000 on your local machine

 Clients can join just going to your IP/WWW adress :3000!